Health Effects of Ozone Pollution

 The health burden of air pollution is not evenly shared.
 There are people more at risk of illness and death from air pollution than others.
 Several key factors affect an individual’s level of risk:

-- Exposure – Where someone lives, where they go to school and where they work makes a big difference in how much air pollution they breathe.
+- Exposure – Where someone lives, where they go to school and where they work make a big difference in how much air pollution they breathe.
 In general, the higher the exposure, the greater the risk of harm.

-- Access to healthcare – Whether or not a person has health coverage, a healthcare provider, and access to linguistically and culturally appropriate health information may influence their overall health status, and how they are impacted by environmental stressors like air pollution.
+- Access to healthcare – Whether or not a person has health coverage, a healthcare provider and access to linguistically and culturally appropriate health information may influence their overall health status, and how they are impacted by environmental stressors like air pollution.

 These risk factors are not mutually exclusive and often interact in ways that lead to significant health inequities among subgroups of the population.